Society of American Magicians #94

 When and where do we meet?

-SAM 94 meets on the second Monday of each month at 7:30 p.m. at the First Lutheran Church, Palo Alto, CA (at the corner of Homer and Webster).
-Click here for directions and a map.
+SAM 94 meets on the second Monday of each month at 7:30 p.m. at different locations

 Who can attend?